CosmoLike/cocoa/README.md

 # Running cosmolike projects <a name="cocoa_projects"></a>

-The `projects` folder was designed to include all the Cosmolike projects. **The majority of projects we are working on are not public (yet)**, and they are safeguarded on the private repositories listed on `project/clone_all.sh` (the backbone Cosmolike software, however, is publicly available at `external_modules/code`!).
+The projects folder was designed to include all the Cosmolike projects.
+The majority of projects we are working on are not public (yet), and we safeguard them on the private repositories listed on `./project/clone_all.sh` script (the backbone Cosmolike software, however, is publicly available at `./external_modules/code`!).

-**Naming Convention on Cosmolike Organization**: Projects named XXX are stored on `cocoa_XXX` repository hosted at [Cosmolike Organization](https://github.com/CosmoLike).
-The prefix `cocoa_` is a **mandatory** convention to not confuse with cosmolike only repositories.
-Our scripts, however, assume the `cocoa_` prefix  has been removed when cloning the repository.
-The script `project/clone_all.sh` does that automatically, but UofA developers that prefer to clone their git repository manually can acomplish the same via the command:
+**Naming convention on Cosmolike Organization**: Projects named XXX are stored on `cocoa_XXX` repositories hosted at [Cosmolike Organization](https://github.com/CosmoLike).
+The prefix `cocoa_` is **mandatory**, so we don't mix them with projects that are based on the original CosmoLike program.
+Our scripts and template yaml files, however, assume the `cocoa_` prefix  has been removed when cloning the repository.
+The script `project/clone_all.sh` does that automatically, but UofA developers that prefer to clone their git repository manually must remember that convention.

-     $ git clone git@github.com:CosmoLike/cocoa_XXX.git XXX

 The `XXX` project needs to have the more or less the following structure (taken from our private DES-Y3 project)